viamrobotics/docs/docs/components/board/_index.md

 ### `digital_interrupts`

+[Interrupts](https://en.wikipedia.org/wiki/Interrupt) are a method of signaling precise state changes.
-Digital interrupts are useful when your application needs to know precisely when there is a change in GPIO value between high and low.
+Configuring `digital_interrupts` to monitor GPIO pins on your board is useful when your application needs to know precisely when there is a change in GPIO value between high and low.

 - When an interrupt configured on your board processes a change in the state of the GPIO pin it is configured to monitor, it "knocks on the door" with [`Tick()`](#tick).
 - Calling [`Get()`](#get) on a GPIO pin, which you can do without configuring interrupts, is great when you want to know a pin's value at specific points, but is less precise and convenient than using an interrupt.